ispras/texterra-py/README.rst

 This package provides a Python interface for Texterra API.
-Texterra is a toolkit for natural language processing and knowledge base utilization, developed by the Ivannikov Institute for System Programming.
+Texterra is a toolkit for natural language processing and knowledge base utilization, developed by a team of researchers at the Ivannikov Institute for System Programming.

 See https://texterra.ispras.ru for more information about Texterra project.